Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Tuleap-wide Tracker Templates
 ------------------------------

-The standard trackers provided for each new |SYSPRODUCTNAME| project
+The standard trackers provided for each new Tuleap project
 are:

 -  Bugs